2006 Ferentari riot: The riot

-The riot occurred because Electrica, the electricity provider company, decided to cut the electricity of some blocks, due to energy theft and consumer debts.
+The riot occurred because Electrica, the electricity provider company, decided to cut the electricity in some blocks, due to energy theft and consumer debts.
 However, power outages occurred for several blocks, including few consumers without debts.
-In most flats there was no central heating and people were using electric radiators (which are costly to operate).
+In most flats, there was no central heating, and people were using electric radiators, which are costly to operate.
 There were also some apartments with air conditioners, so the total debts (not including the stolen energy) rose to €400,000.
-The stolen energy was estimated to €430,000 per month.
+The stolen energy was estimated at €430,000 per month.

-According to the protesters, the local council of Sector 5 had repeatedly refused to authorize their re-connection to the grid.
-This led to around 200 inhabitants from the Zăbrăuți area to violently protest against their situation, by torching tires, blocking traffic in the area and breaking the window of a fire truck, while calling for the electricity supply to be restored.
+According to the protesters, the local council of Sector 5 had repeatedly refused to authorize their reconnection to the grid.
+This led to around 200 inhabitants from the Zăbrăuți area to violently protest against their situation, torching tires, blocking traffic in the area, and breaking the window of a fire truck, while calling for the electricity supply to be restored.
 However, only 20% of the inhabitants of the area had any papers proving ownership or rent over the said flats, with the rest being squatters.

 The electricity provider was criticized for not cutting the energy in summer, so that people could make plans for winter.

-Both the electricity provider and Bucharest 5th Sector Mayor, Marian Vanghelie, were criticized by then-Prefect of Bucharest Mioara Mantale for concluding electricity supply contracts for those blocks, as they were built as temporary shelter for construction workers, and were never finalized.
+Both the electricity provider and Bucharest 5th Sector Mayor, Marian Vanghelie, were criticized by then-Prefect of Bucharest Mioara Mantale for concluding electricity supply contracts for those blocks, as they were built as temporary shelters for construction workers and were never finalized.
 Apart from electricity, they do not have a fresh water supply, sewage, or heating.

 Vanghelie said he would not make any concessions.
 President Traian Băsescu also commented on the events: "I stand by my previous statement.
 Bucharest is not for everyone.
 Every one of us must pay [our bills]!" (Îmi mențin ideea pe care am mai spus-o.
 Bucureștiul nu este un oraș în care poate locui oricine.
 Toți trebuie să plătim!).